tarunbeerelli/RLEF-code/SETUP.md

 > **Scope.** The dense reward and strict metric apply to every trained run after the
 > single-shot reference (S1), which used the standard binary reward as a pure single-shot
 > control.
-D1's reward is the dense pass-rate over the model's *own* generated tests —
+D1 is scored on the real held-out pass rate like every other arm, with an additional
-> exactly the surface that lets it collapse (§5.3).
+> ±0.15 term for test quality — which is the surface that lets it collapse (§5.3).

 ---